 "I was there in '47.
 I was only 6 years old, but I heard this tremendous crash from my house two blocks away and joined the crowd to investigate.
 For years I'd ask old friends from the neighborhood it they remembered this crash, but never found anyone who did.
 This is how I met Jack a few years ago, when his article about the crash was put online in the WNP website.
 I finally had proof that I wasn't carrying around a dream in my head from my childhood.

 "Recently I mentioned the crash to a old school-mate who lived even further away on 12th Avenue and he, too, was at the scene.
-His memory was more vivid than mine, because as a 6 year old, he was forbidden from leaving his immediate block, so got into all kinds of trouble when he returned after traveling 4 blocks to see the excitement."
+His memory was more vivid than mine, because as a 6-year-old, he was forbidden from leaving his immediate block, so got into all kinds of trouble when he returned after traveling four blocks to see the excitement."